Originally posted December 17th, 2019

 Identity is a cornerstone of direct marketing — enabling enrichment, insights and delivery of people-based marketing strategies.
 As consumer buying behavior has fragmented across a myriad of channels, managing identity in a compliant manner has become an immense challenge.
-According to a 2018 ANA study, only 15% of respondents said they can identify their audiences accurately and consistently.
-This leaves the majority of marketers with gaps in their efforts to deliver a consistent consumer experience.
+This issue has been further compounded with Google’s 3rd party cookie announcement.

 For years, tech companies have tried to solve for identity, typically via a consortium or proprietary solutions.
 The goal is to compete with the scale of Facebook, Google and Amazon.
-Their enormous pool of verified users has eMarketer forecasting that the triopoly will garner 63% of all U.S. ad spend by 2020.
+Their enormous pool of verified users has eMarketer forecasting that the triopoly will garner 63% of all U.S. ad spend through 2020.
+These projections were made prior to the further strain put on cookies, so by the end of the year these figures might actually be larger.

 Previously there was hope that a new solution would address all concerns and become the new standard, but now the industry recognizes a need to unite around a handful of interoperable IDs.
-Let’s take a look at some of the leaders:
+Let’s take a look at some of the leaders, keeping in mind that we are now preparing for a post-cookie reality.

 The Trade Desk: Unified ID